tock/book/src/course/thread-net/screen-app.md

 ```

 When we now build and install this app, it should clear the screen and you may
-see repeatedly flicker when installing applications or resetting your board.
+see repeatedly flickering when installing applications or resetting your board.

 > **EXERCISE:** Extend the above app to print a simple message on the screen.
 > You can use the `u8g2_SetDrawColor(&u8g2, 1);` method to draw in either the